whosonfirst/whosonfirst-tests/README.md

 _2017-03-10: This document should be considered a work-in-progress_

-Acceptance tests for Who's On First... so what is this all about?

 Let's start with what has happened already, before this part comes in.
 A JSON Schema has been used to generate a Minimum Viable WOF document:

 `$schema_fields = wof_schema_fields($ref);`